anvillasoto/lunar-segmentation-openvino/README.md

 On the lunar surface  a variety of different objects can be identified, including  rocks, mountains, boulders, slopes and mainly craters.
 Many studies have been conducted  in enriching our knowledge about the Moon and its surface.
 From the above mentionned characterstics of a lunar surface, large size rocks are an important threat for autonomous vehicles.

 Therefore, the identification of large rocks on the lunar surface can contribute to a safer navigation for autonomus vehicles used for the lunar surface exploration.
-The objective of this project is the implementation of PyTorch's UNet Model for Image Segmentation and Large Rock Detection on Artificial Lunar Landscape Dataset that is compatible with Intel® OpenVINO™
+The objective of this project is the implementation of PyTorch's UNet Model and SegNet Model for Image Segmentation and Large Rock Detection on Artificial Lunar Landscape Dataset that is compatible with Intel® OpenVINO™

 ## Introduction